anglesideangle/ros-template/README.md

 Where `{name}` is to be replaced with your project's name.

-Make commands that rely on a specific image existing (`make build`, `make dev`) will build the image first if it does not already exist.
+Make commands that rely on a specific image existing (`make build`, `make test`, `make dev`) will build the image first if it does not already exist.
 Afterwards, they will only rebuild the image if changes have been made to the `Containerfile`, or if they are forced to rebuild (`make refresh`, `make clean`).
 Since the images share most of the same layers, only your first command should take long, and the rest should be relatively quick. `make build` will also mount your entire project into `/workspace`, meaning build artifacts (`build`, `install`, `log`) are cached by default.

 `make dev` will, by default, bridge the following between the host and container: